Love me with thine azure eyes,

 - JAG: The Tall, Dark and Handsome Hero Harmon Rabb, Jr. has heroic variety of Innocent Blue Eyes.

 - Revolution: Charlie Matheson sports a pair of blue eyes representing her youth, naivete, inexperience, and purity of soul.
+Emma in "Home" has "purity of soul" blue eyes, with a little green mixed into them.

 - Stargate SG-1: Majorly Awesome Samantha Carter has a vibrant pair of baby blues.
 They fit her personality quite well.